ivin-your-cryin-shoulder/Coursera/Enrolled Courses/Web/Responsive Website Development and Design by University of London/Responsive Web Design/assignments/week4/assignment-4.md/assignment-4.md

-## Assignment 4: Working with navbars Instructions
+## Assignment 4: Animal gallery Instructions

 In this assignment, you will edit an existing web page by adding code to a template and passing data into a template rendering function.
 You will also think about how to best display the information.